Leon O'Neal Jr.: Professional career

+San Francisco 49ers

 After going undrafted in the 2022 NFL draft, O'Neal signed with the San Francisco 49ers on May 13, 2022.
 He was waived/injured on August 10 and reverted to injured reserve the next day.
-He was waived from injured reserve on August 12, 2022.
+O'Neal was waived from injured reserve on August 12.

+Saskatchewan Roughriders

 O'Neal was signed by the Saskatchewan Roughriders of the Canadian Football League (CFL) on February 13, 2023.
-He was released in a round of camp cuts on June 4, 2023.
+He was released by Saskatchewan in a round of camp cuts on June 4.

+Massachusetts Pirates

 After being released by the Roughriders, O'Neal played for the Massachusetts Pirates of the Indoor Football League (IFL).
 On July 2, 2023, he entered the crowd to confront a fan.
 He was suspended indefinitely by the IFL the next day.